River Murray Forest - Lang Site (Revoked)

 Project Information:

-River Murray Forest - Lang Site (Revoked) was an environmental planting project located approximately 20km northeast of the major town of Renmark in the Riverland region of South Australia.
-The project was registered in September 2015 and covered a land area of 64.84 hectares.
-The site is situated within the Renmark Paringa local government area, a region characterized by a mix of irrigated horticulture (citrus, almonds, and vineyards) along the river corridor, transitioning to dryland grazing and conservation shrublands in the outlying areas where this project is positioned.
+River Murray Forest - Lang Site (Revoked) is an environmental planting project located approximately 20km north-east of Renmark in the Riverland region of South Australia.
+It was registered in September 2015 and covers an area of 64.84 hectares.